ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 +-----------------------+----------------------------+---------------------------+

-H. pylori antibiody test [Chen 2018]
+H. pylori antibiody test [Chin Med J (Engl) 2018]

   - sensitivity 91.2%
   - specificity 97.4%

-Serum pepsinogen test [Chen 2018]
+Serum pepsinogen test [Chin Med J (Engl) 2018]

   - because the incidence of gastric cancer is determined by true H. pylori status and not by atrophic state, we do not need to apply test accuracy for atrophy.
 The atrophic state identified in model 2 determines frequency of screening.

 H. pylori eradication success rate using standard bismuth-containing quadruple therapy for 10 or 14 days [Du 2020]

-  -  ITT efficacy: 87.9% [95%CI: 81.7–94.0%) [Liang 2013]
+  -  ITT efficacy: 87.9% (95%CI: 81.7–94.0%) [Liang Clin Gastroenterol Hepatol 2013]

 .. note::

-  - we do not model treatment for atrophy [Zhang 2018] resection/treatment of high/low grade dysplasia has no effect on incidence of stomach cancer.
+  - We do not model treatment for atrophy as [Zhang Gastroenterology 2018] suggests that endoscopy screening has no effect on incidence of stomach cancer.
+  - Not that our mortality model from the alternative screening scenario will not be accurate because we do not model the reduction (40% reduction in the RR) in gastric cancer mortality from endoscopic screening.

 :underline:`Subsequent screens`

 (1) We can model that 100% of simulants who are due for another ABC test (Branch 1) will attend.
 (2) Those who are due for endoscopy (branch 2-4), the proportion who will show up at their scheduled screening time will be normally distributed around 18.4% (95%CI: 18.1%‐18.7%).
+[Guo Cancer Medicine 2019]

 For example